philippgs/os_ps_2018/ex08/assignment.md

 **Note: The following steps must be completed in Windows!**

-1) Download and extract the scheduling simulator tool available at http://dps.uibk.ac.at/~philipp/scheduling_tool.zip.
+1) Download and extract the scheduling simulator tool available at http://dps.uibk.ac.at/~philipp/scheduling_tool_windows.zip (Windows) and http://dps.uibk.ac.at/~philipp/scheduling_tool_linux.zip (Linux).
 2) In the extracted folder, run the `start.bat` script
 3) Select "Scheduling"
 4) Enter your own data set using the "+ Process"-Button on the lower left